Want to present? Complete this short form

 Pepper Hamilton LLP

-In his practice, J.P. negotiates union contracts, handles ULP charges, resolves grievances, represents clients at grievance arbitrations, and manages secondary picketing issues and other strike related litigation and matters.
-In additions, J.P. assists non-union employers with union avoidance efforts, and advises and counsels employers during union campaigns.
+In his practice, J.P. negotiates union contracts, handles unfair labor practice charges, resolves grievances, represents clients at grievance arbitrations, and manages secondary picketing issues and other strike-related litigation and matters.
+In addition, J.P. assists nonunion employers with union avoidance efforts, and advises and counsels employers during union campaigns.

 Steven Healy, Managing Partner